logisim-evolution/logisim-evolution/README.md

 In the meantime, people from a group of Swiss higher education institutions ([Haute École Spécialisée Bernoise](http://www.bfh.ch), [Haute École du paysage, d'ingénierie et d'architecture de Genève](http://hepia.hesge.ch), and [Haute École d'Ingénierie et de Gestion du Canton de Vaud](http://www.heig-vd.ch)) started developing a version of Logisim that fitted their courses by integrating several new tools, e.g., a chronogram, the possibility to test the schematics directly on an electronic board, TCL/TK consoles, …

-We have decided to release this new Logisim version under the name logisim-evolution to highlight the large number of changes that were made.
+We have decided to release this new Logisim version under the name Logisim-evolution to highlight the large number of changes that were made.

 **We actively seek the contribution of the community!**